 REPORTING EXPENSES: Travelers must use the Council on Podiatric Medical Education Expense Voucher to report travel expenses.
 In order for an expense voucher to be processed, original, itemized, airline, train, bus, hotel, taxi, toll, and/or automobile rental receipts must be attached.
+The expense report MUST be signed.

-TAXI/UBER/LYFT: Taxi fare is reimbursable only when it pertains to individual transportation to and from airports, train, or bus stations; and to and from specific evaluation or meeting sites.
+TAXI/UBER/LYFT: Taxi fare is reimbursable only when it pertains to individual transportation to and from airports, train or bus stations; and to and from specific evaluation or meeting sites and includes a reasonable tip (up to 20%).
 Taxi fare related to meal functions and other social activities cannot be reimbursed.